Scalingo/documentation/_posts/internals/2000-01-01-recovery-managemnet.md

 title: Recovery management after Platform problem
 modified_at: 2016-05-31 00:00:00
 category: internals
-tags: internals faq crash recovery
+tags: faq internals crash recovery
+order: 9
 ---

 ## What happen when a server of the platform is unavailable (crash, fire, hardware problem)?